Succulent, juicy, red and sweet, strawberries are the definitive summer treat.

-Nonetheless, for the high sugar content and other factors already discussed, it’s best to consider no higher than three strawberries a day for your dog – less so for your pet if he or she is a smaller breed, or a younger dog.
+Nonetheless, for the high sugar content and other factors already discussed, it’s best to consider no higher than three strawberries a day for your dog – less so if he or she is a smaller breed or a younger dog.

-Remember, it’s not just the sugar content that can affect your dog, but the fibre content of strawberries.
+Remember, it’s not just the sugar content that can affect your dog, but the fiber content of strawberries.

-Also, there can be the choking hazard to consider too.
+Also, there can be a choking hazard to consider too.
 All this combines to mean that the recommended five a day for human beings is far less palatable an option for your dog.

 Of course, it’s as much a question of discipline for the owner as for the pet.
 Dogs are skilled at giving us the big eyes, after all – particularly when we’ve got something they fancy!

 However, strawberries are to be considered a snack or a treat for your dog, rather than a staple part of his or her diet.